cmccarthy15/domain-practice-lv1/README.md

 ## Next Steps
 Now to `DiagramPlan.md`.
 In this file you'll see one way you could have drawn this out.
 Check against what your group drew; where there elements in the solution you didnt cover?
 Anything that is unclear?

-now...

-now to `solution_class_basics.rb`

-Got here pretty confidently?
-Excellent!
-Now you have time to get into more logical behavior.
-Go back to all_classes and add....
-- a
-- b
-- c